Jtoney40/engr3/README.md

 ![image](https://github.com/Jtoney40/engr3/assets/143732462/5d1d6bba-cdf5-4377-b1e9-29f7a6068e17)

 ### Reflection
 The assignment was really easy to do and over all no problems.
-But make sure your wiring is right.
+But make sure your wiring is right so you don't break anything.
+The menu was hard because you have to make sure that it fits on your screen.
+Plus knowing what numbers make the color what you need it to be.

 ## CircuitPython_Servo